ballerina-platform/module-ballerina-udp/udp-ballerina/Module.md

 #### Listener
 The `udp:Listener` is used to listen to the incoming socket request.<br/>

-The `udp:Listener` can have following methods
+The `udp:Listener` can have the following methods
 - `onBytes(readonly & byte[] data, udp:Caller caller)` or `onDatagram(readonly & udp:Datagram, udp:Caller)` - These remote method gets invoked once the content is received from the client.
 The client is represented using the `udp:Caller`.
 - `onError(readonly & udp:Error err)` - This remote method is invoked in an error situation.